Want to roll your iPhone back to iOS 10.1? Here's how.

-The iOS 10 point betas are flush with features like Portrait Mode.
-But if you need to downgrade your device back to iOS 10, that's fine.
-What's more, downgrading is easy: All you need is an archived backup of your device pre-iOS 10.1, iTunes on your Mac or Windows PC, and to follow the steps below!
+The iOS 10 point betas offer potential bug fixes and new features.
+But if you need to downgrade your device back to a prior version, that's fine.
+What's more, downgrading is easy: All you need is an archived backup of your device pre-beta, iTunes on your Mac or Windows PC, and to follow the steps below!

 Note: If you're reading this article on the iPhone or iPad you want to revert, either print it out first or open it on another iPhone, iPad, or computer so that you can read along as you go.